How to rent: a complete guide

 It’s important that you have one of these, as it sets out your statutory rights.
 You can find more information on tenancy agreements at GOV.UK.

 Is there anything else I should look out for?

 There are a few credentials you should check before renting direct through a landlord or with a letting agency.

 It’s a legal requirement for a letting agency to be part of an independent redress scheme.

 The scheme provides fair resolutions if there are any disagreements between the tenant and the agency.

 You should be able to find whether your letting agent is part of a scheme on the property ombudsman website.

 The National Residential Landlord’s Association (NRLA) has launched an accreditation scheme so landlords look after their tenants and properties.

 If landlords are part of the scheme, they’ll usually display an NRLA certificate on their website.
-You can find out more about the scheme here.
+You can find out more about the scheme on the NRLA website.